AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-53979-js-error-occurs-on-the-homepage.md

 ---
 title: "ACSD-53979: [!DNL JS] error occurs on the [!DNL Homepage]"
-description: Apply the ACSD-53979 patch to fix the Adobe Commerce issue where a [!DNL JS] error occurs on the [!DNL Homepage], if the *Welcome message* contains a single quote.
+description: Apply the ACSD-53979 patch to fix the Adobe Commerce issue where a [!DNL JavaScript] error occurs on the [!DNL Homepage], if the welcome message contains a single quote.
 feature:
 role: Admin, Developer
 ---
-# ACSD-53979: [!DNL JS] error occurs on the [!DNL Homepage]
+# ACSD-53979: [!DNL JavaScript] error occurs on the [!DNL Homepage]

-The ACSD-52736 patch fixes the issue where a [!UICONTROL Cart Price Rule] that includes the requirements for configurable product quantity does not work as expected.
-This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.36 is installed.
-The patch ID is ACSD-52736.
-Please note that the issue was fixed in Adobe Commerce 2.4.6.
+The ACSD-53979 patch fixes the issue where a [!DNL JavaScript] error occurs on the [!DNL Homepage], if the welcome message contains a single quote.
+This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.37 is installed.
+The patch ID is ACSD-53979.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce (all deployment methods) 2.4.5-p1
+* Adobe Commerce (all deployment methods) 2.4.6-p1

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce (all deployment methods) 2.3.7 - 2.4.5-p4
+* Adobe Commerce (all deployment methods) 2.4.6 - 2.4.6-p2

 >[!NOTE]
 >